ptaconet/getremotedata/README.md

 Data of interest for a specific study are usually heterogeneous (various sources, formats, etc.).
-Downloading long time series of several environmental data “manually” (e.g. through user-friendly web portals) is time consuming and is not reproducible.
+Downloading long time series of several environmental data “manually” (e.g. through user-friendly web portals) is time consuming, not reproducible and prone to errors.
 In addition, when downloaded manually, spatial datasets might cover quite large areas, or include many dimensions (e.g. the multiple bands for a MODIS product).
 If your aera of interest is smaller or if you do not need all the dimensions, why donwloading the whole dataset ?
-Whenever possible (i.e. made possible by the data provider - check section [Behind the scene… how it works](#%20Behind%20the%20scene...%20how%20it%20works)), `getRemoteData` enables to download the data strictly for your region and dimensions of interest.
+Whenever possible (i.e. made possible by the data provider - check section [Behind the scene… how it works](#behind-the-scene-...-how-it-works)), `getRemoteData` enables to download the data strictly for your region and dimensions of interest.

 **When should you use `getRemoteData` ?**

-You might have a deeper look at `getRemoteData` if you recognize yourself in one or more of the following points :
+`getRemoteData` can hopefully help if you recognize yourself in one or more of the following points :

   - work at a local to regional spatial scale ;
   - need to import data from various sources (e.g. MODIS, GPM, etc.) ;